IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 - A **control file**, which tells PostgreSQL some basic information about the extension, such as its name, version, and schema.
 - A **SQL script file**, which contains the SQL commands to create the extension's objects.
-- A **Makefile** is an optional but highly recommended file that helps automate the build process of the extension.
+- A **Makefile** is a file that helps automate the build process of the extension.
 It defines the compilation and installation steps, making it easier to build and install the extension on different systems.

 # [CODE](https://github.com/IshaanAdarsh/Postgres-extension-tutorial/tree/main/Code/my_extension)